tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/计费项_intl_en.md

-Billable items in COS include [storage usage](#jf1), [requests(#jf2), [data retrievals](#jf3), [traffic](#jf4), and [administrative features](#jf5).
+Billable items in COS include [storage usage](#jf1), [requests](#jf2), [data retrievals](#jf3), [traffic](#jf4), and [management features](#jf5).
 The following describes each billable item in detail.
-After learning about them and the [Product Pricing](https://intl.cloud.tencent.com/document/product/436/6239), you will be able to estimate fees on your own.

-> ?COS offers 3 object storage classes for different access frequencies: STANDARD, STANDARD_IA, and ARCHIVE.
-For more information, see [Storage Classes](https://intl.cloud.tencent.com/document/product/436/30925).
+> ?COS offers the following object storage classes for different access frequencies and disaster recovery levels: STANDARD, STANDARD_IA, ARCHIVE, and DEEP ARCHIVE.
+For more information, see [Storage Class Overview](https://intl.cloud.tencent.com/document/product/436/30925).

+## Pricing

+After you learn about COS billable items and [Product Pricing](https://intl.cloud.tencent.com/document/product/436/6239), you may be able to estimate your COS fees on your own.

 <span id="jf1"></span>